rawpython/remi/README.md

         return lbl
 ```

-Outside the main class start the application calling the function `start` passing as parameter the name of the class you declared previously.
+Outside the main class, start the application by calling the function `start` and passing the name of the class you declared previously as the parameter:

 ```py
 # starts the webserver
 start(MyApp)
 ```

 Run the script.
-If all it's OK the GUI will be opened automatically in your browser, otherwise, you have to type in the address bar "http://127.0.0.1:8081".
+If it's all OK the GUI will be opened automatically in your browser, otherwise, you have to type in the address bar "http://127.0.0.1:8081".

 You can customize optional parameters in the `start` call like: